sodmaster111/sodmaster/README.md

   can expose accurate build metadata.
 The deploy workflow also publishes `app/version_env.json` as an artifact that can be mounted for offline environments.
+- The marketing site under `app/site` is built with Astro for Render Static.
+  - Set the `SITE_URL` environment variable to the final public hostname.
+  - Use `cd app/site && npm install && npm run build` as the build command.
+  - Publish the contents of `app/site/dist`.